 This is quick and simple and leaves a smaller central hole than the foundation ring.
 But it can be a really tight squeeze fitting all 4 clusters into one chain loop.

-- Put the hook into the first chain.
+- Chain 3.
+Put the hook into the first chain.

-- Into the foundation ring, work 2 double crochet
+- Into the foundation ring, insert the hook and work 2 double crochet.
+Chain 3.
+(First granny cluster)

-- Repeat 3 more times.
+- Repeat from * twice more.
 You will be back to where you started and your piece will be starting to look square.

 - Join with a slip stitch into the 3rd chain of your starting chain.
 Your work should look like the one below.